python/peps/CONTRIBUTING.rst

-* **Rejected**, **Deferred**, **Withdrawn** and **Superceded** PEPs should usually only be modified when necessary to correct technical issues with header processing or that prevent content from rendering as originally intended.
+* **Rejected**, **Deferred**, **Withdrawn** and **Superceded** PEPs should usually only be modified when necessary to correct technical issues with the syntax.
 Occasionally, a Deferred or even Withdrawn PEP may be resurrected with major updates, but it is often better to just propose a new one.

-* **Final** PEPs are considered complete; while small fixes to clearly unintentional errors in the document that meaningfully impair understanding may be considered, substantive changes to the content generally will not.
+* **Final** PEPs are considered complete, though small fixes to unintentional errors in the document that impair understanding may be accepted.

-* **Accepted** PEPs may be updated to reflect minor details of the final implementation, but significant changes to the normative specification should be avoided.
+* **Accepted** PEPs may be updated to reflect minor details of the final implementation, but changes to the specification should be avoided.

-* **Provisional** PEPs can be incrementally modified if needed, though major rewrites and compatibility breakage are discouraged unless absolutely necessary and any changes should be preceded by discussion and general consensus among the authors and the relevant community.
+* **Provisional** PEPs can be incrementally modified if needed, though rewrites and compatibility breakage are discouraged unless absolutely necessary.

 * **Active** PEPs can and should be updated whenever the information described changes.
 Substantive changes to governance PEPs should be reviewed by the